phatblat/SwiftHub/README.md

 # SwiftHub

-An SDK for the GitHub API.
+A Swift framework for interacting with the [GitHub API](https://developer.github.com).

 _This repo is a work-in-progress.
-Features of the GitHub API will be listed once they have been implemented._
+Features of the GitHub API will be listed as they have been implemented._

 ## Project Goals